bloodstiller/bloodstiller.com/content/Walkthroughs/SolarLab-box.md

     -   There is nothing of note.
     -   **Some notes on my flags**:
-        -   `--threads 20 --scan-limit 2` I limit the threads &amp; scan limit as otherwise it effectively DDOS’ the site.
+        -   `--threads 20 --scan-limit 2` I limit the threads &amp; scan limit as otherwise it effectively DDOS' the site.
         -   `-q` As I run tmux for most sessions, this quiet flag removes the progress bar and is advised when using tmux etc.
-        -   `-r` Follows redirects.
-        -   `-o $domain-FeroxScan.txt` sometimes there can be ALOT of output so this makes it more manageable to go through later.
+        -   `-r` Follows redirects.        -   `-o $domain-FeroxScan.txt` sometimes there can be ALOT of output so this makes it more manageable to go through later.

 ##### On <http://report.solarlab.htb:6791/> {#on-http-report-dot-solarlab-dot-htb-6791}